unlikelyzero/testing-boilerplate/README.md

 Fully-documented boilerplate for testing that includes proper ESx + lint + jest + protractor support using page objects.

+The automation example tests the Google search page and results.

 ## Install

 Make sure Chrome is installed.